RuyCabecao/CSCI104-stuff/hw1/the_rani/README.md

 	- Seg faults when running with non-existent files
 	- Use of namespace std
 	- Some comments are broken into two lines for the sake of < 80 chars
+	- Problems with compiling using -Wall and -std=c++11